 Most Recent Updates:

-- 10.12.2019 A new Bill 55 proposes that all new B&Bs obtaining permits under CO 19-18 plus all 38 existing legal B&Bs will be placed in a new “B&B Home” property tax category.
+- 12.15.2019 CO 19-32 was signed into law by Mayor Caldwell.
+This new city ordinance establishes that all new B&Bs obtaining permits under CO 19-18 will be placed in a new “B&B Home” property tax category.
 The tax rate will be established before taking effect 7/1/2020.
-All other 770 NUC properties will be taxed at the higher hotel-resort rate effective 7/1/2020.
+This law does not change the tax category of the existing 808 NUC properties (B&Bs & TVUs).

 - 10.4.19: The 8.2.19 ‘Hawaii Vacation Rental Association’s’ lawsuit has been settled.
 The judge’s order and dismissal clarifies: